How Dogs Heal

 Watch this video to learn more about the healing bond between humans and dogs.

 In a world where chronic stress, isolation, and lifestyle-related illnesses are on the rise, the human-dog connection stands out as a powerful antidote.
-The shared release of oxytocin fosters not only individual healing but also a deeper awareness of our interconnectedness with all living beings.
+The release of oxytocin fosters not only individual healing but also a deeper awareness of our interconnectedness with all living beings.
 This heightened consciousness and mutual care not only promote better health but also encourage greater compassion, understanding, and peace in an increasingly divided world.

 Watch this video about the healing bond between a veteran with PTSD and his dog.